 A common misconception many early stage startups have is that they’re too early stage or have too few resources to manage a marketing plan.
 Quite the contrary, it is because you have such limited resources that a plan can help you focus, prioritize and leverage each effort to its fullest.
 Ongoing, consistent promotion is the key to driving up awareness and interest in your product or service.

 6. “Traditional marketing talks at people.
 Content marketing talks with them.” by Doug Kessler

 Marketing has undergone a revolution over the past decade, and the rules of the road have changed.
 Particularly if you’re engaging on social media, make sure you’re truly engaging and not putting out one shameless self-promotion after the other.
 Listen, learn, share, and engage— authentically.

 7. “Make it simple.
 Make it memorable.
 Make it inviting to look at.
 Make it fun to read.” by Leo Burnett

-You should be able to boil down your startup’s value proposition into terms that any lay businessperson could understand in a minute or less.
+You should be able to boil down your company’s value proposition into simple terms in a minute or less.
 If it’s too complicated for you to explain, it’s too complicated for your prospects to understand, and they simply won’t take the time.
 We’re all inundated with so much information and content these days, it’s more important than ever to be brief and not to take ourselves too seriously—find your startup’s unique tone & voice and bring it to life through all your written, verbal, and visual communications.